gwpantazes/python101/README.md

 ## Common Commands
 Here are some absolutely essential CLI commands we'll be using.
-- `echo`: Print to the command line
+- `echo`: Print/output to the command line
     - Try it:
         ```shell
         george@testers-MBP:~$ echo "Home Directory: $HOME"